Wacky Races: Starring Dastardly and Muttley: Development

 Both Janet Waldo and John Stephenson reprise their roles as Penelope Pitstop and Luke respectively.

-The game was only released in PAL regions.
+The PlayStation 2 version of the game was only released in PAL regions.

 Reception

 The Dreamcast version received favorable reviews, while the PlayStation 2 version received above-average reviews, according to the review aggregation website GameRankings.
-Greg Orlando of NextGen said of the former console version, "Few will likely remember the short-lived Hanna Barbera cartoon Wacky Races, yet just as few will likely forget this crazy-fun video game translation."
+Greg Orlando of NextGen, reviewing the former console version, was generally positive to the game, but thought that the racing fans will likely forget this "crazy-fun" adaptation, and recommended the title to the fans of Hanna Barbera cartoon.